Flutterwave/ravepay-nodejs/Readme.md

 ```

 ### ```.bulk()```
-This allows you send bulk transfers.
+This allows you to send bulk transfers.

-The payload should contain the following parameters
+The payload should contain the following parameters:

 * ```'bulk_data', 'required:true, eg:{ "Bank":"044","Account Number":"0690000032"},{"Bank":"044","Account Number":"0690000032"}'```,